framely/community/docs/guide/concepts.md

 The term entity is used to describe the general concept of types and they are basic building block for complex data type.
 When discussing entity details, it's important to understand these specific aspects:
 1. Type: Defines the type of information you want to extract from user input.
 For example, cell phone model could be an entity type.
 2. Subtype: Entity type can have subtypes.
 For example, cell phone models could be partitioned into feature phone and smartphone, and smartphone can be further partitioned to iPhone and android phones.
 These partition of entity type allow for detailed control of how slot be filled.
 3. Entry: For each entity type, there are many entity entries.
 Each entity entry provides a set of words or phrases that are considered equivalent.
-For example, if cell phone is an entity type, you could define these entity entries: "iphone 12", "huawei mate pro", etc.
+For example, if cell phone is an entity type, you could define these entity entries: `iphone 12`, `huawei mate pro`, etc.

-In conversation layer, entity represents an instance of concept type, like "beijing" is an instance of type "city".
+In conversation layer, entity represents an instance of concept type, like `beijing` is an instance of type `City`.
 In service layer, entity are mapped to primitive type, of enum like atomic type.
 Understanding entity is typically done by extractive understanding, with synonyms annotation are the important control that builder has to influence the dialog understanding behavior.

 ## Annotations